Z3r0cks/Master_Thesis/thesis/main.typ

 === NeRF-LiDAR <nerf-lidar>
 #figure(image("images/nerf_lidar.png", width: 70%), caption: [The test scene in NVIDIA Omniverse (A) and the resulting point cloud as plot (B) from this application (vertical FOV: 360°, angular resolution: 0.5; horizontal FOV: 100°, angular resolution: 1.8).
 NeRF-LiDAR from Zhan et. al. (C) and a comparison with a real LiDAR (D).])

 #cite(<zhang_nerf-lidar_2024>, form: "prose") also generate LiDAR data by employing real LiDAR data to compute precise 3D geometry as a supervisory signal to facilitate the generation of more realistic point clouds and achieve good results.
 In contrast to the approach taken by Zhang et al., this thesis synthesizes LiDAR data without the use of additional input data for NeRF.
 The use of LiDAR data for training offers the advantage of improved results and a more accurate understanding of the scene under consideration.
 However, this approach does not fully capture the nuances of LiDAR-specific properties, such as ray drop, luminescence, or the permeability of the medium through which the light propagates.
-While Zhang's research offers valuable insights into specific scenes, my approach may not be as accurate but is more accessible and can be applied to any scene that a NeRF can generate..
+While Zhang's research offers valuable insights into specific scenes, my approach may not be as accurate but is more accessible and can be applied to any scene that a NeRF can generate.

 == NeRF-LOAM: Neural Implicit Representation for Large-Scale
 @deng_nerf-loam_2023 #text(fill: red, [Katographieren mit LiDAR daten und einem NeRF für pose und voxel])